Steam (service): SteamOS

-Valve released the Steam Deck, a handheld gaming computer running an updated version of SteamOS, with initial shipments starting on February 25, 2022.
-The Deck is designed for the play of Steam games, but it can be placed into a separate dock that allows the Deck to output to an external display.
-The Deck was released on February 25, 2022.
-Among updates to Steam and SteamOS included better Proton layer support for Windows-based games, improved user interface features in the Steam client for the Steam Deck display, and adding Dynamic Cloud Saves to Steam to allow synchronizing saved games while a game is being played.
-Valve began marking all games on the service through a Steam Deck Validated program to indicate how compatible they were with the Steam Deck software.
+With lessons learned from Steam Machines, Valve released the Steam Deck, a handheld gaming computer running an updated version of SteamOS with Proton, in February 2022.
+Updates to Steam and SteamOS at this time included better Proton layer support for Windows-based games, improved user interface features in the Steam client for the Steam Deck display, and adding Dynamic Cloud Saves to Steam to allow synchronizing saved games while a game is being played.
+Valve began marking all games on the service through a Steam Deck Validated program to indicate how compatible they were with the Steam Deck software, and including this information on the Steam storefront pages.
+The validation program considered aspects such as the performance of the game's graphics, legibility of in-game text and icons on the Steam Deck screen, user input limitations, and similar factors, with games rated as either Verified, Playable, and Unsupported, the latter typically applying to games that require a Windows-only form of digital-rights management.

+The Steam Deck was successful, and led Valve to develop its own standalone Steam Machine gaming computer, released in June 2026, and the Steam Frame virtual reality headset, alongside a second-generation Steam Controller.
+Valve extended the Steam Deck Verification program to cover both the new Steam Machine and Steam Frame with the release of the Steam Machine.

 Steam Cloud Play

 Valve included beta support for Steam Cloud Play in May 2020 for developers to allow users to play games in their library which developers and publishers have opted to allow in a cloud gaming service.
 At launch, Steam Cloud Play only worked through Nvidia's GeForce Now service and would link up to other cloud services in the future though whether Valve would run its own cloud gaming service was unclear.